Job 12:1

 is telling them that they are not speaking for God.
 They are wrong.
 There has

-always been a lot of that taking place among human.
-Millions and millions of
+always been a lot of that kind of talk taking place among humans.
+Millions and

-people will gladly tell you that they know what God wants for themselves and
+millions of people will gladly tell you that they know what God wants for

 Job continues speaking and he says in